 The name Cannes most probably came from the ancient word “canna” or canes of reeds once abundant in its shore.

 A Mediterranean Climate

-Enjoy eleven hours of sunshine every day during summer which is July.
-Mild weather is imminent in winter from December to February.
+Enjoy eleven hours of sunshine every day during summer.
+Enjoy the mild (light jacket) weather in winter.
 The temperature reaches a high point of 30° C (86° F) on its long summer days from June to September.
-On winter, the temperature drops down to 10° C (50° F).
-Rainfalls are relatively low on both seasons, mostly occurs in October and November.
-You can enjoy warm spring and autumn days.
+In winter, the temperature drops down to 10° C (50° F).

 Classical albeit Cosmopolitan

 The trademark of this chic city is its glamorous festivities and events.
 The city has an insatiable obsession with evening gowns and red carpets because of the famous Cannes International Film Festival.

 It is remarkably a “global village.”
 Its long-preserved culture rooted in tradition pairs well the delightful scenery of the Mediterranean.